Table of Contents

 The problem is, I’ve encountered this “Let’s bitch about Rome” attitude from the majority of Independent clergy I’ve met in person.
 In a way it’s very understandable because many of these people were hurt by “The Romans” in some way or another: I’ve known some who were molested by priests in their childhoods, and one whom the Novus Ordo diocese managed to throw into prison on account of “fraud charges” (another long and complicated story).
 These are not small injuries and cannot be ignored!

-Here’s the thing: you may have any number of unresolved hurts, but you will neither help yourself heal nor attract a lot of people if your primary mode of talking about religion stats every sentence with “Those Damn Romans!”
+Here’s the thing: you may have any number of unresolved hurts, but you will neither help yourself heal nor attract a lot of people if your primary mode of talking about religion starts every other sentence with “Those Damn Romans!”
 You, by your own admission, are not part of the Roman Catholic Church, and therefore you are in no way bound by their rules, regulations, practices, or restrictions.
 Instead you are free to do the opposite of what Rome does if you find it warranted from a pastoral-, theological-, or justice-based perspective, so there’s no need to bring Rome into your daily thought process let alone your public communications.

 By contrast, in 2011 I entered into a dialogue and later Pulpit-and-Altar concordat with the Lutheran Orthodox Church (LOC).
 Like most bishops in the Evangelical Catholic Movement at the time, their head bishop, Sam, was raised Roman Catholic and later converted to Protestantism.
 In November of that year I attended their ordination of C.R.
 Bilardi (yes, that C.R.
 Bilardi!) in Orwigsburg, Pennsylvania, and afterward noticed there wasn’t so much as an unkind word mentioned about “The Romans” at all, just a focus on what the LOC believes, how they do ministry, and how they handle pastoral matters.
-Even when we disagreed (they believe in potestas ligata theory, ordination of women, and of course Article 4 of the Augsburg Confession), we still got along and our church had actually gone back and forth more than once about applying for full affiliation.
+Even when we disagreed (they believe in potestas ligata theory, ordination of women, and of course Article 4 of the Augsburg Confession), we still got along and our congregation’s core group had actually gone back and forth more than once about applying for full affiliation.

 The point is that it’s easy enough to tell people what you’re against.
 But the average person who might be attracted to your ministry is more interested in hearing What are you for?